 A Russian language tutorial on converting punchcard images using DAK

-A recent offering on navigating the site in English, begin viewing on minute 5
+A recent video offering on navigating the site in English, begin viewing on minute 5

 The site link

 The translated site link offers larger previews

 Beginning with a smaller design intended for machines with 12-stitch repeat restrictions simplifies the view and processing of it for newbies.
 The published patterns are offered Silver Reed ready.
 The option for converting the cards for use on Brother 260 renumbers it with the appropriate location for the number 1 row marks required by the operation of the different brand’s card reader.
 Toyota versions are also available.
 Making the holes larger is a boon to reproducing the drawing correctly regardless of end-use.
 Splitting the card into segments is helpful when using factory blanks with a 60-row maximum repeat, and often also when processing the image for use on electronic machines, which is affected by screen size views available to the software user.
 For some reason, I found the commands erratic when working on the translated version of the site, and fared much better in the original language publication.

 In the 2022 adaptation, the small previews were chosen for conversion to pngs rather than the full card templates used below.

 The chosen card image may be dragged onto one’s desktop.
 I use Numbers to create my tables.
 The 2 all-punched rows, marked with blue arrows, and any standard vertical rows of holes on each side of the provided designs need to be isolated and eliminated.
 This is a 12-stitch repeat required for use on some machine models or useful when using a thicker yarn on every other needle to achieve the same design, every other vertical row is blank.

 A: the table with cells 20X20 sized to match the number of rows and stitches in the original.
 The card image is arranged in the back of the table with the constrain properties option unchecked in its image-arrange menu.